“You know, there’s another reason I never told you about our history or made a shift in front of you until last night.

 “I’ll answer by saying this.
 Betray me, betray yourself.
 You are one of us now and will suffer equally.”

 “So you didn’t trust me.”

-Feeling panicked, I stared out over the balcony onto the beach below.
+Feeling panicked, I stood up and stared out over the balcony onto the beach below.

 “Slow your breathing, it will subside, and we can continue.”

 “What about the others?
 You said you’ve loved no one like me.
 But they laid before you as well.”

 “This is true; shifters and students love one another like family.
 But you’re my soulmate, and even you, my once bonehead bodybuilder, has to know the difference.”

 “I’m sorry, my head is spinning right now.
 Yesterday, today, it’s all too much.
 I need to lie down.”

 Taking my hand, she led me inside to the couch, smiled, and left the room.

 “What have I gotten myself into?”
 Half of me wanted to flee, while the other wanted Karen and all she entails.
 Seeing her long legs shimmer through white pantyhose as she reentered the room in a sexy nurse’s uniform sealed my fate.